 - School grade levels;

-- Total enrollment;
+- Total enrollment:

 - Number of various support and service organizations in the broader school community;

 - Size of the faculty and staff;

 - Other factors.

-The Academy of Richmond County Council will not increase the size of the Council beyond the standard seven (7).
+The Richmond Hill K-8 School Council will not increase the size of the Council beyond the standard seven (7).